takahi-i/hideout/README.rst

         )

-`hideout.resume` have `func_args` option which contains the parameters of specified function to generate the expected object)
+`hideout.resume` have `func_args` option which contains the parameters of specified function to generate the expected object.

 Enable / Disable Cache
 ~~~~~~~~~~~~~~~~~~~~~~~